wesbuck/DominionCardAPI/readme.md

 * Retrieve a list of Dominion Kingdom Cards based on filter criteria (name, cost, etc.)
 * Add custom Dominion Kingdom Cards
 * Get the information for a single Dominion Kingdom Card (random or specified)
+* Get the complete list of all Dominion Kingdom Cards

 This app includes a command function to ingest Dominion Kingdom Card data from a provided CSV file.